Picani/phyloHiC/doc/scripts_and_api.rst

 * :doc:`scripts/norm_center` normalizes a buch of dataset in order to make them comparable with each other.

+* :doc:`scripts/informative_traits` reports information about the traits that are informative, *i.e.* the traits that don't have the same value in all species.

 Scripts usage:

 .. toctree::